taskadapter/taskadapter/README.md

 ## Tools you need to work on this project.
 * Java 8.
-* Some IDE like Eclipse 3.7 or IDEA.
+* Some IDE like Eclipse 3.7 or IDEA is recommended.
 See TA_IDE_guide_eclipse and TA_IDE_guide_IDEA documents in GDrive for Eclipse/IDEA-specific instructions.
-* Gradle build system v.
-4.9.
+* Gradle build tool.
 Gradle will be downloaded automatically by Gradle Wrapper.
 See the current Gradle version used by this project in `gradle/gradle.properties` file).
 * Git.